 How to play bridge

 Bridge is fun!
-We’ll show you how to play bridge and then you can play a free game against the computer.
+Learn how to play bridge with this short lesson and then play a free game against the computer.

-In bridge, a full deck of 52 cards is used with no jokers.
-Each player is dealt 13 cards
+A full deck of 52 cards is used with no jokers.
+Each player is dealt 13 cards.

 Each bid must either be for a greater number of tricks or a higher ranking trump suit.
-The rank of suits from highest to lowest is as follows
+OK, so we need to know the rank of the suits.

 Rank Of Suits In Bridge